Bannanje Govindacharya

 Bannanje Govindacharya (3 August 1936 – 13 December 2020) was an Indian philosopher and Sanskrit scholar versed in Veda Bhashya, Upanishad Bhashya, Mahabharata, Puranas and Ramayana.
-He wrote Bhashyas (commentaries) on Veda Suktas, Upanishads, ShataRudriya, BrahmaSutra Bhashya, Gita Bhashya and was an orator.
+He wrote Bhashyas (commentaries) on Veda Suktas, Upanishads, Shata Rudriya, Brahma Sutra Bhashya, Gita Bhashya and was an orator.
 He was awarded the Padma Shri by the Government of India in 2009.

 Early life

-Govindacharya was born on August 3, 1936, in the Bannanje neighborhood of Udupi, in present-day southern Indian state of Karnataka.
+Govindacharya was born on 3 August 1936, in the Bannanje neighborhood of Udupi to Tulu speaking Shivalli Madhva Brahmin parents, in present-day southern Indian state of Karnataka.
 He started his Vedic studies under his father, Tarkakesari S. Narayanacharya, and went on to study under Vidyamanya Tirtha Swamiji of the Palimaru Matha and Vidyasamudra Tirtha Swamiji of the Kaneyur Matha, both in Udupi.
 He later studied under Vishwesha Tirtha of the Pejawara Matha.

 Career

 Vedic studies

-Govindacharya was a Sanskrit scholar versed in Veda Bhashya, Upanishad Bhashya, Mahabharata, Puranas and Ramayana.
-He wrote Bhashyas, or commentaries on Veda Suktas, Upanishads, ShataRudriya, BrahmaSutra Bhashya, and Gita Bhashya.
+Govindacharya was a Sanskrit scholar well-versed in Veda Bhashya, Upanishad Bhashya, Mahabharata, Puranas and Ramayana.
+He wrote Bhashyas, or commentaries, on Veda Suktas, Upanishads, ShataRudriya, BrahmaSutra Bhashya, and Gita Bhashya.
 He was also an orator.
-He wrote new Vyakarana Sutras where Panini left and also did vyakhyana for the words written before Pāṇini.
+He wrote new Vyakarana Sutras, extending the work of Panini, and also did vyakhyana for the words written before Pāṇini.
 He sought to integrate ideas from philosophical texts to understand the texts composed by Vedavyasa.
-He was an exponent of Bhaagavata chintana and commented on the philosophical meaning of Bhagavata and other Puranas.
-Though by birth he was the follower of Madhvacharya, he had studied Mayavada and other philosophies before reading Madhvacharya's Tattvavaada.
-He spoke both Sanskrit and Kannada.
-He has around 4000 pages of Sanskrit Vyakhyana to his name with around 150 books, including those in other languages.
-He wrote a screenplay for the Sanskrit film "Bhagavadgita" and Shankaracharya.
-He had experience in the Madhvas Tattvavada or Madhva philosophy.
-He is best known for his pravachanas (discourses), which are very popular among Tuluvas and Kannadigas all over the world.
-His pravachanas (discourses) have made him a household name among Tuluvas and Kannadigas.
+An exponent of Bhagavata chintana, he offered insights into the philosophical significance of Bhagavata and other Puranas.

+While born into the Madhvacharya tradition, he had studied the previous works of both Shankara and Ramanuja and other philosophies before reading Madhvacharya's Tattvavaada.
+Proficient in both Sanskrit and Kannada, he authored approximately 4000 pages of Sanskrit Vyakhyana across roughly 150 books, including works in other languages.
+He wrote a screenplay for the Sanskrit film "Bhagavadgita" and "Shankaracharya," drawing from his experience in Madhvas Tattvavada or Madhva philosophy.

+Best known for his pravachanas (discourses), Govindacharya's talks are widely appreciated among Tuluvas and Kannadigas worldwide, earning him widespread recognition.
 He also wrote on this Naaku-Tanti.
 His literary achievements also include his translation and commentaries of the complete texts of Shri Madhwacharya.
 He was awarded the Padma Shri by the Government of India in 2009.

 Preservation of manuscripts

 In 2005–2006, Professor P.R.
 Mukund (a disciple of Sri Bannanje) along with his colleague Dr. Roger Easton from the Rochester Institute of Technology in New York and Dr. Keith Knox of the Boeing Corporation in Hawaii, undertook the imaging and preserving of the original Sarvamoola Granthas authored by Madhvacharya.
-Knox and Easton had earlier imaged fragments of the Dead Sea scrolls and are on the imaging team for the Archimedes Palimpsest project.
+Knox and Easton had earlier imaged fragments of the Dead Sea Scrolls and are on the imaging team for the Archimedes Palimpsest project.
 Bannanje regarded this task as a project of enormous importance and was using the images in his studies of the manuscript.